hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/yui-corda-ibc.md

             </td>
             <td>
-                This is incomplete/experimental implementation yet.
-Especially at the moment, Cash states are locked to a _TRUSTED_ user (called "Bank"), while they are supposed to be locked to a smart contract in the ICS-20 spec.
-In the future work, this gap will be filled using the encumbrance feature of Corda.

-Signed-off-by: Masanori Yoshida <masanori.yoshida@datachain.jp>
+                This PR adds the documentation, which is written in reST and can be built by Sphinx.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-06-07 02:09:12 +0000 UTC
+        Created At 2021-06-25 05:31:31 +0000 UTC
     </div>
 </div>